 The At-Fault Driver Doesn’t Have Any Insurance, or the Policy Limit Is Substantially Lower Than Your Claim’s Value

 How can you recover your damages?
-There are several options we’ll explore in an effort to find the best solution:
+There are several options we’ll explore in an effort to find the most effective solution:

 • Sue a third party.
 As discussed above, sometimes a defective product or negligent business owner has contributed to the collision somehow, but this is only an option in a small percentage of cases.